$1.51 Billion in Sales Expected for Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) This Quarter

-Wall Street brokerages expect Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) to post $1.51 billion in sales for the current fiscal quarter, Zacks reports.
+Wall Street brokerages expect that Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) will post sales of $1.51 billion for the current quarter, Zacks Investment Research reports.
 Ten analysts have issued estimates for Alexion Pharmaceuticals’ earnings.
 The highest sales estimate is $1.57 billion and the lowest is $1.44 billion.
-Alexion Pharmaceuticals posted sales of $1.38 billion during the same quarter last year, which would indicate a positive year-over-year growth rate of 9.4%.
-The business is scheduled to issue its next quarterly earnings report on Thursday, February 4th.
+Alexion Pharmaceuticals reported sales of $1.38 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 9.4%.
+The firm is scheduled to issue its next earnings results on Thursday, February 4th.

-On average, analysts expect that Alexion Pharmaceuticals will report full-year sales of $5.97 billion for the current year, with estimates ranging from $5.92 billion to $6.05 billion.
-For the next year, analysts expect that the business will report sales of $6.48 billion, with estimates ranging from $6.11 billion to $7.01 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow Alexion Pharmaceuticals.
+On average, analysts expect that Alexion Pharmaceuticals will report full year sales of $5.97 billion for the current financial year, with estimates ranging from $5.92 billion to $6.05 billion.
+For the next fiscal year, analysts expect that the business will post sales of $6.48 billion, with estimates ranging from $6.11 billion to $7.01 billion.
+Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for Alexion Pharmaceuticals.

-Alexion Pharmaceuticals (NASDAQ:ALXN) last posted its quarterly earnings results on Tuesday, November 3rd.
-The biopharmaceutical company reported $3.24 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.60 by $0.64.
+Alexion Pharmaceuticals (NASDAQ:ALXN) last announced its earnings results on Tuesday, November 3rd.
+The biopharmaceutical company reported $3.24 earnings per share for the quarter, beating the consensus estimate of $2.60 by $0.64.
 Alexion Pharmaceuticals had a net margin of 16.32% and a return on equity of 23.16%.
-The business had revenue of $1.59 billion for the quarter, compared to the consensus estimate of $1.43 billion.
-During the same period in the prior year, the business posted $2.79 earnings per share.
-Alexion Pharmaceuticals’s revenue for the quarter was up 25.8% compared to the same quarter last year.
+The firm had revenue of $1.59 billion during the quarter, compared to the consensus estimate of $1.43 billion.
+During the same quarter in the previous year, the company posted $2.79 EPS.
+The firm’s revenue for the quarter was up 25.8% on a year-over-year basis.

-Several hedge funds and other institutional investors have recently bought and sold shares of ALXN.
-Glassman Wealth Services boosted its stake in Alexion Pharmaceuticals by 76.0% in the third quarter.
-Glassman Wealth Services now owns 227 shares of the biopharmaceutical company’s stock valued at $26,000 after acquiring an additional 98 shares during the last quarter.
-Evolution Wealth Advisors LLC lifted its holdings in Alexion Pharmaceuticals by 766.7% during the third quarter.
-Evolution Wealth Advisors LLC now owns 260 shares of the biopharmaceutical company’s stock worth $30,000 after acquiring an additional 230 shares in the last quarter.
-Jeppson Wealth Management LLC bought a new position in Alexion Pharmaceuticals during the third quarter worth about $35,000.
-Ellevest Inc. lifted its holdings in Alexion Pharmaceuticals by 165.4% during the third quarter.
-Ellevest Inc. now owns 337 shares of the biopharmaceutical company’s stock worth $39,000 after acquiring an additional 210 shares in the last quarter.
-Finally, CWM LLC lifted its holdings in Alexion Pharmaceuticals by 135.9% during the third quarter.
-CWM LLC now owns 401 shares of the biopharmaceutical company’s stock worth $46,000 after acquiring an additional 231 shares in the last quarter.
-84.22% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in ALXN.
+Oppenheimer Asset Management Inc. raised its position in shares of Alexion Pharmaceuticals by 12.5% in the 2nd quarter.
+Oppenheimer Asset Management Inc. now owns 8,397 shares of the biopharmaceutical company’s stock valued at $942,000 after purchasing an additional 931 shares in the last quarter.
+Commonwealth Equity Services LLC raised its position in shares of Alexion Pharmaceuticals by 4.6% in the 2nd quarter.
+Commonwealth Equity Services LLC now owns 11,469 shares of the biopharmaceutical company’s stock valued at $1,287,000 after purchasing an additional 500 shares in the last quarter.
+Cibc World Markets Corp raised its position in shares of Alexion Pharmaceuticals by 4.3% in the 2nd quarter.
+Cibc World Markets Corp now owns 35,965 shares of the biopharmaceutical company’s stock valued at $4,037,000 after purchasing an additional 1,479 shares in the last quarter.
+Kentucky Retirement Systems acquired a new position in shares of Alexion Pharmaceuticals in the 2nd quarter valued at approximately $1,380,000.
+Finally, Kentucky Retirement Systems Insurance Trust Fund acquired a new position in shares of Alexion Pharmaceuticals in the 2nd quarter valued at approximately $610,000.
+84.22% of the stock is currently owned by institutional investors.

 Alexion Pharmaceuticals Company Profile